pedrogadino/esp-arduino-central/README.md

       - Read the credientials from the EEPROM Memory (just for tests)

    - GET | http://{MASTER_IP_ON_NETWORK}/cmd?to={SLAVE_IP}&cmd={COMMAND_TO_EXECUTE}&value={COMMAND_PARAMS}&extra={EXTRA_PARAMS}
-      - Send command to slave ESP connect on the Master
+      - Send command to slave ESP connected on the Master